- FIELD TURF NEWS

 Synthetic Grass Products & Installation – How to Install Artificial Grass

 (15’ width min/ 60 sq. ft. min orders).

 Seaming Tape and adhesive

-A. Drainage: Will the existing drainage system be adequate?
-Will the artificial grass installation area require additional drains or modified drains, grading, or sloping?
+- Proper Drainage: Is the current drainage system adequate?
+Will installing artificial grass require extra drains, grading, or sloping?

-B. Soil Condition: Will you need to wet or soften the ground or use a jackhammer to remove large rocks?
-Rain-soaked soil may need to dry a few days before artificial grass work begins.
+- Soil Condition: Do you need to wet or soften the ground?
+Or use a jackhammer to remove large rocks?
+Rain-soaked soil may need a few days to dry before starting.

-C. Irrigation: Are there sprinklers or bubblers for the remaining trees and plants or does irrigation need to be finished first?
-Identify all irrigation lines, electrical conduits, etc. below ground that could be damaged during the synthetic grass installation.
+- Irrigation: Are there sprinklers for remaining trees and plants?
+Or does irrigation need finishing first?
+Identify all below-ground irrigation and electrical lines that could get damaged.

-D. Preventing Future Damage: Determine if additional supplies are needed to prevent damage from rodents or ground animals.
-Rodent wire (similar to chicken wire) may be appropriate.
-Is there a dog that could pull up the artificial grass?
-If so, secure the entire perimeter to prevent the synthetic grass from being pulled up or damaged.
+- Damage Prevention: Get supplies to prevent damage from rodents or animals.
+Rodent wire (like chicken wire) may help.
+Is there a dog that could pull up the grass?
+If so, secure the perimeter.

-B. Existing Material Removal: Utilize a sod cutter, shovel, and pickaxes to remove all unwanted grass, sod, and vegetation.
-Remove all unwanted tree roots, mulch, and large rocks.
+- Removing Existing Material: Use a sod cutter, shovel, and pickaxe to remove grass, sod, roots, mulch, and rocks.
 Grade the sub-base.

-D. Spread the base material evenly.
-Grade and level to meet design and drainage requirements.
-Shape to desired appearance – flat, slight roll, mounded.
+- Spread base material evenly.
+Grade and level for drainage.
+Shape as desired – flat, rolled, mounded.